JordanMartinez/purescript-jordans-reference/00-Getting-Started/04-Other-Important-Info.md

 If you decide to read the book, here are things to be aware of:
 - be wary of any references to these [deprecated packages](https://github.com/purescript-deprecated)
 - **Refer to [`dwhitney`'s fork of the book's code](https://github.com/dwhitney/purescript-book/tree/0.12)**, which is currently being updating to use `0.12.x`.
-- Refer to the ReadMe in `Hello-World/Hello-World-and-Effects/Effect-Eff-and-Aff.md` to understand how to translate the no-longer-used `Eff` type to `Effect` type.
+- Refer to `Hello-World/Hello-World-and-Effects/Effect-Eff-and-Aff.md` to understand how to translate the no-longer-used `Eff` type to `Effect` type.

 ## Differences From Haskell